carlosmlprado/abnamro-test/README.md

 Assignment for ABN AMRO backend developer test on November/22.

 APi was made with Spring Boot, Java 11, Jpa and H2 in memory database.
-It runs with docker and documentation is made with Swagger.
+It runs with docker and API doc is made with Swagger.
 There are 2 environments, which are dev and prod.
 You can change between them by adding the command below in VM Options:
 [-Dspring.profiles.active=prod]
 Standard is dev.

-Swagger documentation AFTER RUNNING THE APPLICATION: http://localhost:8080/swagger-ui.html#/
+Swagger API documentation AFTER RUNNING THE APPLICATION: [http://localhost:8080/swagger-ui.html#/]

 Contains 1 Controller, which is: